tanvi361/.netCodeChallengeFramework/README.md

 Go to Github Repository > Settings > Manage Access.
 Grant access to following users on your private repository: @sdekok, @cloudbomber, @mikedennis

-Scenario:
-The World Wide Bank is a growing bank based in Canada that accepts money in North American currencies.
-The Bank’s customers can create 1 or more checking accounts, including joint accounts.
-The checking account balance is always tracked in Canadian currency.
-Deposits and withdraws can be made in Canadian dollars, US dollars or Mexican Pesos.
-The applicable exchange rate is applied when depositing or withdrawing a foreign currency.
-Funds can be transferred between two different accounts.

 Instructions:
 Create an application that demonstrates your ability to build an API and object model that reflects the scenario.
 You should provide enough evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
 The solution should be created in C#.
 Persistent storage is not required for this test.